tytydraco/yessleep/out/My_sister_said_her_boyfriend_was_acting_weird_Im_starting_to_believe_her.md

 I’m not scared anymore.
 Writing this has relieved my fear.
 I’ve accepted my fate or maybe I’m too tired to fight.
 Either way…..

-Everything was almost normal, except, it’s wasn’t.
+Everything felt normal, except, it’s wasn’t.
 It’s night time and….

 Downstairs I smell eggs, bacon, and maple.
 The smell is drawing me to the kitchen, the siren’s call to my sailor.
 I don’t want to, but I feel the need to go downstairs.
 I can hear them laughing.